LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - [ ] 3.1.a (basic) Operates informally on this subject and relies on the competence and responsibility of the collaborators involved
 - [ ] 3.1.b (basic) Has a documented and systematically implemented approach to isolating test datasets
-- [ ] 3.1.c Uses a tool for versioning and tracing the training and test datasets used, thus enabling the non-contamination of test data to be checked or audited at a later stage
+- [ ] 3.1.c (advanced) Uses a tool for versioning and tracing the training and test datasets used, thus enabling the non-contamination of test data to be checked or audited at a later stage
-- [ ] 3.1.d Systematically plans two or more sets of test data to increase resilience
+- [ ] 3.1.d (advanced) Systematically plans two or more sets of test data to increase resilience

 <details>
 <summary>Expl3.1 :</summary>